 If your efforts at creating a better relationship with your teenager don’t seem to be working, and you notice changes that seem beyond the typical teen angst, like anxiety symptoms or signs of teen depression, it may be time to seek counseling for your teenager.
 There are many things to consider, like friend relationships and school dynamics (i.e., do they need some coping strategies for changes in school due to the COVID-19 pandemic?).
 Here are some signs to look for that if ongoing, may require teen therapy:

 - Sleep issues

 - Sudden changes in friends

 - Weight changes

 - Run-ins with the police

-If you’d like more support in parenting your teen and decide you’re in need of a high quality counseling practice in the Columbus, OH area for teen counseling or therapy to help deal with your parenting struggles, please reach out and contact Blue Boat Counseling today.
-Our skilled mental health therapists are trained to provide counseling for teenagers and parents.
+If you’d like more support in parenting your teen and decide you’re in need of a high quality counseling practice in the Columbus, OH area for teen counseling to help deal with your parenting struggles, please reach out and contact Blue Boat Counseling today.
+Our skilled teen therapists are trained to provide counseling for teenagers and parents.
 We can help you and your teen work on that meaningful relationship you both really want.